azurefarmbeats/noaa_docker/README.md

 ### 1. Bootstrap
 In this phase you're thinking what jobs will you run, their structure and the data that they will bring in.
 If you look in the bootstrap folder, it contains the bootstrap_manifest.json, this is the only thing you need to concern yourself with.
-There is another file bootstrap.py, this takes this manifest and orchestrates the bootstrap.
-It maybe instructive to take a look at it, in particular the run function.
+There is another file bootstrap.py, this takes the manifest and orchestrates the bootstrap.
+It maybe instructive to take a look at it, in particular the **run** function.
 This gives you an idea of the **workflow**.

 ```
 def run(config_file, end_point, function_url, partner_id):